louismrose/VersionControlLecture/README.md

 Try to understand what the output suggests.

-iii] Now create one (or more) new document(s), add and commit it(them) to the new branch.
+iii] Now create one (or more) new document(s), *add* and *commit* it(them) to the new branch.

 iv] If you now type `git status` you will find out that the first line reveals the branch you're working on and if you did everything correctly that there's no file needed to be staged or committed.

-Make an experiment to understand what a branch is.
+Make the following experiment to understand what a branch is.
 Type the following command that switches you back to the master branch:

 ~~~
 git checkout master
 ~~~

 You will receive a message like this: `Switched to branch 'master'`.
 Now check your folder.
 The files you created as part of the myNewBranch branch are not there!
 Don't panic because they are not lost.
-They are still there but right now you asked git to bring everything that is part of the master branch.
-The files of the myNewBranch are not part of it se they were removed.
+They are still there but right now you asked git to bring everything that is part of the *master* branch.
+The files of the *myNewBranch* are not part of it so they were removed.
 Let's bring them back.
 Type:

 ~~~
 git checkout myNewBranch